-The Field Worksheets are designed to ensure that your Plan of Concentration meets all the distribution requirements of your particular Field of Study and of the concentration as a whole.
-There is a different Field Worksheet for each of our six fields:
+The Field Worksheets are designed to ensure that your courses meet all the distribution requirements of your particular Field of Study and of the concentration as a whole.
+There is a different Field Worksheet for each of our seven fields:

 - American Studies